How to prevent osteoporosis after hysterectomy?

 Jumping jacks and jumping rope

 Yes, jumping and the impact of landing back on your feet are essential for improving the strength of your bones.
-Jumping can help increase bone density because a bone under strain will adjust to that strain by getting stronger.
+Jumping can increase bone density because a bone under strain will adjust to that strain by getting stronger.
 This exercise is great for preventing osteoporosis, but because of the sudden stress put on the bones, this exercise is not suitable for women already suffering from osteoporosis.

 Yoga or Pilates for osteoporosis prevention